 This modern dining room by the bloggers behind Chris Loves Julia is a great way to play with scale, thanks to an oversize vase and a simple flower arrangement.
 To bring this look into your own home, keep the vase and florals neutral for a final look that feels sleek and streamlined.

 In their previous home, Chris and Julia opted for cut foliage in a colored glass vase for a slightly more relaxed, casual style.
+You can recreate this approach by heading into your yard or neighborhood with a pair of clippers — making sure, of course, to be mindful of which plants are okay to take, as well as safe for humans and the animals you live with.
 This look works great against black and wood dining room decor for added texture and color, and the branches can easily be swapped in and out depending on the time of year.